The Republican Party and its allies have relied on voter suppression tactics for decades, but this year they are pulling out all the stops.

 - Cleta Mitchell, chairman, PILF; secretary, Bradley Foundation

 - Linda Paine, president, Election Integrity Project California

 - Hans von Spakovsky, manager of the Heritage Foundation’s Election Law Reform Initiative

 - Rep. Shawnna Bolick, Republican Arizona legislator and spouse of Clint Bolick, an Arizona Supreme Court Justice and former president of litigation for the Goldwater Institute

-Two members of the PILF task for are also leading a secret working group of the American Legislative Exchange Council (ALEC) that is focused on redistricting and election law.
+Two members of the PILF task force are also leading a secret working group of the American Legislative Exchange Council (ALEC) that is focused on redistricting and election law.
 ALEC, a pay-to-play network of corporate lobbyists and state lawmakers who write model legislation together, created the group in 2019.